Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Between-Car Periods

 Sold your car before buying the next one?
 Don't go without coverage.
-Get a non-owner policy immediately to bridge the gap, protect your coverage history, and maintain liability protection for any borrowed or rented vehicles in the interim.
+A non-owner car insurance policy can bridge the gap, protect your coverage history, and maintain liability protection for any borrowed or rented vehicles in the interim.

 Scenario Recommended Option Key Action